Salvador, Brazil: A complete travel guide with the top things to do

 Be a responsible tourist

-We always leave here some tips for you to leave as few footprints as possible in the destinations you pass through, and this Salvador guide will be no different.
+We always provide tips to help you minimize your environmental impact at the destinations you visit, and this Salvador guide is no exception.
 See how you can be a more sustainable tourist in Salvador:

-- Reduce your waste while traveling: Whether in the hotel, on the beach or while visiting the main tourist attractions in Salvador.
+- Reduce your waste while traveling: Whether you’re at the hotel, on the beach, or visiting the main tourist attractions in Salvador.

 - Always have with you a glass, straw, cutlery, and a reusable bag.

-- When ordering, tell the attendant that you don’t need a straw, spoon, etc. If you don’t tell them in advance, they will automatically put it in.
+- When ordering, inform the attendant if you don’t need a straw, spoon, etc., as they may include them by default.

 - Are you ordering ice cream?
 What about the ice cream cone?

-- Make sure that your lodging has a selective collection.
-If not, you can look for a So+Ma drop-off point to dispose of your waste properly.
+- Ensure your lodging offers recycling.
+If not, find a So+Ma drop-off point to dispose of your waste properly.

 What to bring to Salvador